i spent the month of july 2025 in taiwan.

 dirtiness (of the exterior of the buildings). the windows have muck, the walls have grime, and everything just looks… bad. even fairly upscale places, like hotels or restaurants, have exteriors matching some of the worst parts of american cities.

-the convenience stores are excellent. clean, neat, clearly-but-not-harshly lit, mostly open 24/7, with surprisingly wide options — fresh fruit, good sandwiches, tea, etc. you can pay your bills there, get packages delivered there, or get cash at their ATMs. there’s one on almost every block — either 7/11 or Family Mart.
+the convenience stores are excellent. clean, neat, clearly-but-not-harshly lit, mostly open 24/7, with surprisingly wide options — fresh fruit, good sandwiches, tea, etc. you can get rain coats, or t-shirts, or a fan for the heat. you can pay your bills, get packages delivered, or get cash at their ATMs. there’s one on almost every block, typically the chains 7/11 or Family Mart.

 a woman paying her bills at a Family Mart